1adog1/eve-overseer/README.md

 * Ensure Apache is configured to allow https connections.
 * Ensure PHP is configured to allow `.user.ini` files.
 * Set `/public` as Document Root in Apache.
+* Once the Webapp has started, use the Admin page as a Super Admin to configure core group permissions.

 ## Checker Setup
 The checker is responsible for tracking fleet data in real time.